Saturday, 31 December 2011

 Preheat the oven to 180*C/350*F/ gas mark 4.
 Butter and flour a 9-inch tube pan, tapping out any excess flour.
 Set aside.

 Cream together the butter and sugar until light and fluffy.
 Beat in the eggs, one at a time.
 Whisk together the flour, salt and baking powder.
-Stir together the milk and almond extract.
-Stir in the dry ingredients, alternating with the milk mixture, mixing only just to combine.
+Stir together the sour cream and almond extract.
+Stir in the dry ingredients, alternating with the sour cream mixture, mixing only just to combine.

 Spoon 1/3 of the batter into the prepared pan.
 Top with 1/2 of the cranberry sauce, taking care not to let it touch the sides of the pan.
 Swirl it into the batter using a round bladed knife.
 Top with a further 1/3 of the batter.
 Repeat layering in the remainder of the cranberry sauce, again swirling it in with a round bladed knife.
 Top with the remainder of the batter, Smoothing it over all.
 Sprinkle the chopped walnuts over all.

 Bake for 55 to 60 minutes, until firm to the touch and the top springs back when lightly touched.
 Allow to cool in the pan for about 5 to 10 minutes before inverting onto a serving plate.
 Whisk together the glaze ingredients until smooth.
 Drizzle over the warm cake and serve warm.

 Over in The Cottage today I'm cooking a Festive Spiced Ham!

 Parsnips were not a vegetable we had very often if at all when I was growing up.
 My mother did not like them at all.
 In fact she tells a story of her father trying to tempt her to eat just a tiny piece of one in exchange for a piece of candy (when she was a child) and she hated them so much that she couldn't even be tempted with something that was only a very rare treat.